WHOI-ITP/ITP-MATLAB/README.md

 date_time | A two element vector specifying the start and end times of the search.
 Times must be specified in **MATLAB serial time format**.
 The search is inclusive of the start date and exclusive of the end date. pressure | A two element vector specifying the lowest and highest pressure bounds for returned profiles (in dbar).
 Note that pressure range only specifies pressure bounds.
-It does not guarantee that a profile will have the full range of pressure values. system | A vector of ITP system numbers to filter for. max\_results | The maximum number of results the `load_itp` function will return without throwing an error.
+It does not guarantee that a profile will have the full range of pressure values. system | A vector of ITP system numbers to filter for. extra_variables | a cell array of "extra variables" that must be present in the profiles.
+If multiple variables are provided, the result will be an OR query (i.e. the results will have at least one of the variables, but not necessarily all).
+Supported values are: dissolved_oxygen, nacm, vert, east, north, par, turbidity, cdom, chlorophyll_a. max\_results | The maximum number of results the `load_itp` function will return without throwing an error.
 The default value is 10000.

 #### Profile